KhiopsML/khiops-doc/docs/setup/pip.md

 === "Users on :material-apple: macOS"
     !!! warning
-        Native packages for the Khiops binaries are not yet available for macOS, which means that you cannot install Khiops on macOS using Pip for now.
+        Native packages for the Khiops executables are not yet available for macOS, which means that you cannot install Khiops on macOS using Pip for now.
 You can use Conda or run our Docker container (x86-64 only).

 <br>